In

 March through

 September, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for the average person.
+A UV Index reading of 11, and higher, represents an extreme health hazard from unsafe exposure to UV radiation for the ordinary person.

-Note: The maximum daily UV index of 12 during August translates into the following directions:
+Note: In August, the average maximum UV index of 12 translates into the following recommendations: